sdelaserna/DH110-22F-Heuristics-Assignment-/README.md

 ![screen shot of search bar error message](https://github.com/sdelaserna/DH110-22F-Heuristics-Assignment-/blob/main/critique%20on%20search%20bar%20again.png)

-*Recommendation: It should be highlighted in a light red box and with instructions such as: “Please try again.” .*
+*Recommendation: It should be highlighted in a light red box and with instructions such as: “Please try again.”*

 #### 10: Help and Documentation